|

 6. A backup plan

 Let’s be honest, life doesn’t always go as planned.
 During my first marriage, we moved twice in the first year.
 Jake and I haven’t moved (yet) but we’ve been looking at houses and farmland for the past couple of years.
 Job changes and losses, a pandemic and two babies in under two years have all pushed off various plans.
-So have a backup plan: We want to do (insert thing here) but if we can’t make that happen we’ll do (insert thing) instead.
-The biggest example I have: Jake and I want to buy a farm, but since we haven’t been able to make that happen, we’re renting farmland from a friend so we can raise our own meat animals (and house my pet goat once he’s done with our blackberries).
+So have a backup plan: We want to do (insert thing here) but if we can’t make that happen, we’ll do (insert thing) instead.
+The biggest example I have: Jake and I want to buy a farm, but since we haven’t been able to make that happen, we’re renting farmland from a friend so we can raise our own meat animals.
+Being flexible is the easiest way to make married life easier.

 8. Grocery pickup

 Grocery pickup became all the rage in 2020 when the pandemic kept many of us out of the physical stores.
 The reality is, this seemingly simple service actually saved many of us time and money.
 How often do you spend over an hour shopping for the week’s groceries, and leave with a cart full of God only knows what else?
 (Seriously, who put the tea towels in my cart again?
 How many tea towels is too many?).
-Combining grocery pickup with a meal planning service is a really quick way to give yourself extra time with your new spouse.
+Combining grocery pickup with a meal planning service is a really quick way to give yourself extra time with your new spouse (and extra time means extra communication to make married life easier).
 Emeals actually connects with Walmart’s Grocery pickup app, making this whole thing a breeze.

 9. Amazon prime